Merrick Haller, Ph.D. - Curriculum Vitae

 Research and Interests:

-Professor Haller’s teaching interests include hydraulics, wave mechanics, coastal engineering, and graduate writing.
-He served as Coordinator for the Coastal & Ocean program from 2003-2010 and as Associate Head of the School of Civil and Construction Engineering from 2009-2011.
-Before coming to OSU in 2001 he spent two years in a research position in the remote sensing industry.
-Much of his present research interest is related to the remote sensing of wave transformation processes, especially those processes that lead to hazardous wave conditions, wave breaking, and rip currents.
-Other efforts are related to interaction processes between waves and wave energy converters and quantifying the physical effects of wave energy arrays.
+Professor Haller’s teaching interests include hydraulics, wave mechanics, and coastal engineering.
+He served as coordinator for the coastal and ocean program from 2003-2010 and as associate head of the School of Civil and Construction Engineering for seven years.
+Before coming to Oregon State University in 2001, he spent two years in a research position in the remote sensing industry.
+Much of his present research interests are related to developing remote sensing tools to better understand the coastal ocean.
+Processes of particular interest include: hazardous waves at navigational inlets, wave breaking, wave-current interaction, and rip currents.
 His research has been funded by the Office of Naval Research, DOE, The National Science Foundation, NOAA, Sea Grant, and the USACE.